ristik/node-guardtime/node-guardtime-api.markdown

             signeruri: 'http://stamper.guardtime.net/gt-signingservice',       // or private GW here
             verifieruri: 'http://verifier.guardtime.net/gt-extendingservice',  // or private GW here
             publicationsuri: 'http://verify.guardtime.com/gt-controlpublications.bin',  // ok for most scenarios
-            publicationsdata: <automatically loaded from publicationsuri if not present>,
+            publicationsdata: ''              // automatically loaded from publicationsuri if blank or expired
             publicationslifetime: 60*60*7     // seconds; if publicationsdata is older then it will be reloaded });

 ### gt.sign(String data, function(Exception error, TimeSignature ts){});